Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Space Complexity of Bucket Sort

-Bucket sort’s space complexity is O(n*k).
-Here n is the number of elements and k is the number of buckets required.
+The space complexity of Bucket Sort is O(n*k).
+Here, n is the number of elements and k is the number of buckets required to hold them during sorting.